royadeh/Data-Science/README.md

 # Data Science Portfolio

 Welcome to my Data Science Portfolio!
-This repository showcases some of my favorite data science projects, demonstrating what I've learned and finding intriguing aspects of the field.
+This repository showcases some of my favorite data science projects.

 ## Contents